MicrosoftDocs/msix-docs/msix-src/psf/run-scripts-with-package-support-framework.md

 ## Prerequisites

 To enable scripts to run, you need to set the PowerShell execution policy to `RemoteSigned`.
-You can do this by running one of these commands:
+You can do this by running this command:

 ```powershell
 Set-ExecutionPolicy -ExecutionPolicy RemoteSigned